christiannelson/rails-and-capistrano/README.md

 1. ``vagrant box add ubuntu-trusty https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-amd64-vagrant-disk1.box``
 1. ``vagrant up``

 This will take a while.
-It's spinning up a new vm and then using ansible (see [playbook.yml](provisioning/playbook.yml)) to provision the new virtual machine.
-Basically, it's installing all of the foundational software, updating system configuration, creating users, and generally getting the machine ready to be a rails application server.
+It's spinning up a new vm and then using Ansible (see [playbook.yml](provisioning/playbook.yml)) to provision the new virtual machine.
+Basically, it's installing all of the foundational software, updating system configuration, creating users, and generally getting the machine ready to be a Rails application server, web server, and database server.

 ## 3. Deploy the Application using Capistrano

 ``bundle exec cap staging deploy``

-This also takes a while and is very verbose, at the end though, you should see a message that suggests it deployed the master branch correctly.
+This also takes a while and is very verbose, at the end though, there will be a message that suggests it deployed the master branch correctly.

 Open [http://192.168.50.100](http://192.168.50.100).
 You should see a large "Hello, World!" greeting.